Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 Bam Adebayo Insights vs. the Nuggets

-- The Nuggets give up 112.5 points per game, eighth-ranked in the league.
+- Defensively, the Nuggets are ranked eighth in the NBA, conceding 112.5 points per game.

-- The Nuggets are the best squad in the league, allowing 40.8 rebounds per game.
+- The Nuggets are the best team in the league, giving up 40.8 rebounds per game.

-- Conceding 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the league.
+- Conceding 25.7 assists per game, the Nuggets are the 15th-ranked team in the league.

 Bam Adebayo vs. the Nuggets